HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 - [Ironmongerydirect.co.uk](https://andydavies.me/blog/2019/03/22/improving-perceived-performance-with-a-link-rel-equals-preconnect-http-header/) by using preconnect improved product image loading by 400ms at the median and greater than 1s at 95th percentile
 - [Facebook.com](https://engineering.fb.com/2020/05/08/web/facebook-redesign/) used preload for faster navigation

-Let’s take a look at most predominant resource hints supported by most browsers today: `dns-prefetch`, `preconnect`, `preload`,  `prefetch` and native lazy loading.
+Let's take a look at most predominant resource hints supported by most browsers today: `dns-prefetch`, `preconnect`, `preload`,  `prefetch` and native lazy loading.

 When used with each individual hint we advise to always measure the impact before and after in the field, by using libraries like [WebVitals](https://github.com/GoogleChrome/web-vitals), [Perfume.js](https://github.com/zizzamia/perfume.js) or any other utility that supports the Web Vitals metrics.